eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   is that the app "owns" the repository and can make commits on behalf of the user by providing a web interface.

-- **Change Review:** for collaborative wikis, changes can be proposed in PRs, discussed, edited, and finally merged.
+- Change review is easier.
+For collaborative wikis, changes can be proposed in PRs, discussed, edited, and finally merged.

-- **Export:** having the wiki's contents be files in the filesystem makes it easier to export the data and do other things with it.
+- Exporting data from the wiki is easy.

   For example, you can have a script that scrapes your journal entries for metadata (e.g. `gym=yes, bed_on_time=no`), and compiles a habit-tracking spreadsheet.

   Consider a corporate wiki, where your corporate policies are described in separate wiki pages.
 Then at some point you need to make a big PDF of all your corporate policies, e.g. to give to investors or auditors.
 If the wiki is stored in the filesystem, it is easy to write a script that takes the text from the wiki pages, and compiles it into a single document (with nothing more complex than `awk` and `cat`) and then uses `pandoc` to compile it to a PDF.
 A CI script can even ensure this happens automatically whenever policy pages are updated.

-- **Import:** analogously, storing the wiki's contents in the filesystem makes it easier to bring external data into the wiki.
+- Importing external data into the wiki is similarly easy.

   For example: you can use CLI-based tools (like [gnuplot][gp], [graphviz][gv], or [PlantUML][puml]) to compile diagrams-as-code into images to embed in the